Charles Hardy: Seven Years' War

 In 1757, under the command of Vice Admiral Francis Holburne, Hardy escorted Lord Loudoun and his army from New York to Halifax intending to attack Louisbourg, but the attack was called off when Louisbourg was found to be strongly defended by a French fleet.
 The next year, he was second in command under Admiral Edward Boscawen at the successful Siege of Louisbourg.

 That autumn, he and James Wolfe attacked French posts around the mouth of the St. Lawrence River and destroyed all of the French fishing stations along the northern shores of what is now New Brunswick and along the Gaspé Peninsula.
 He also participated in Hawke's victory at the Battle of Quiberon Bay in 1759.

 Hardy served as the governor of Greenwich Hospital from 1771 to 1780.
 In 1778, he was made Admiral of the White.
-In 1779 he became Commander-in-Chief of the Channel Fleet, remaining in that post until his death in May 1780.
+In 1779 he became Commander-in-Chief of the Channel Fleet, remaining in that post until his death due to an apoplectic fit in May 1780.